txtatech/forthttp/README.md

 ### **About:**

 **The 'forthttp' Forth Web Interpreter is a versatile software application that combines Rust-based web server functionality with Forth language integration.
-It allows users to interact with a web interface to input and execute Forth commands, providing a seamless and efficient way to work with Forth programming.**
+It allows users to interact with a web interface to input and execute Forth commands, providing a seamless and efficient way to work with Forth programming.
+There is also QR-Code integration in the form of both ASCII and image file based QR-Code decoding which entails extracting Base64 encoded JavaScript from the Qr-Codes, executing it and makes it accesible to the browser via the DOM, as a Blob, in memory and as a Binary String.**

 Related Projects: